 Determining how much money you need for retirement is the first step in assuring you’re well prepared financially to afford your expenses during retirement.
 If you’re living off of a working budget and know how much money you need in order to survive each month, you’ve got a great head start.

 If you aren’t living off of a budget and don’t know how much money you need to pay the bills each month, it’s time to change your financial life around for the better by learning how to make your money do what you want it to do.

 Well Kept Wallet’s free “How to Create a Budget in 10 Minutes or Less” video is the perfect resource for those who want to start managing their money better, and that budget is key to learning how much money you’ll need in order to thrive during retirement.
+Or you can use Personal Capital for free to start tracking your expenses and create your first budget.
 Take some time now to create your budget and then rejoin us here when you’re finished.